Psilocybin And Anxiety Disorders: Therapeutic Potential

 Socially Anxious To Socially Confident

-Sarah suffered from severe social anxiety disorder that kept her from most social situations.
-After participating in psilocybin-assisted support research, she described a fundamental shift in how she saw herself.
+A research participant described a shift in how she experienced herself in social situations.
 "I realized that the person wasn't the real problem - it was my fear of their judgment.
 And I saw that their judgment didn't really matter."
-Two years later, she enjoys socializing and has built friendships.
+This is an illustrative account from a research context and does not constitute evidence of efficacy.

 Panic-Free

-Michael had suffered from severe panic disorder for ten years.
-After psilocybin support, he described his body feeling as if it had been "reset."
+A research participant had suffered from panic disorder for years.
+After psilocybin support in a research setting, he described a change in his response to bodily sensations.
 "I still have feelings, but they no longer trigger that cascade of panic," he said.
-He reported minimal panic attacks six months later.
+This is an illustrative account from a research context and does not constitute evidence of efficacy.

 Current Research Status